descendency/CozyNSM/README.md

+### I'm in the process of updating the documentation.

 ### Introduction
 CozyNSM was designed and created to be a lightweight Security Onion
 replacement to be deployed in an SELinux Environment.
 This was tested with